 Christian Divorce.
+Since going through a divorce over a decade ago, I have seen so much forfeited by the choice of divorce.
+I have watched the same story repeated so many times now that divorce has become normalized.
 As Christians, we know that God hates divorce (Mal.
 2:14-16) and that Christ teaches it was a concession to man’s sin and not part of God’s original plan as defined in the bible (Matt.
 19:3-9).

 However, we see some ignore this biblical truth to embrace the choice of divorce while blindly accepting all that is forfeited by divorce.